AdmcCarthy/Identify_Fraud_from_Enron_Email/README.rst

     "total_payments", 21
     "total_stock_value", 20

+This will be challeging for the machine learning process, a feature selcection process will be useful to remove any variables that are not informative, e.g. director fees has 129 missing values so is unlikely to be well suited within a predictive model.

 The TOTAL key relates to an eroneous input, it is a an order of magnitude larger than other values.
 It is the sum of all people in the dataset and is removed using: